arturoalbero/Material25-26/EN-DWES/PU5/02-repositories-crud-with-in-memory-repositories.md

 These two filters are independent; filters are not combined by default, and one or the other is applied.
 Their combined functionality would have to be programmed.

-> **ACTIVITY 3:** Reprogram the filters you had (by name, by nationality, by gender for the pieces) to adapt them to the established format.
+> **ACTIVITY 3:** Reprogram the filters you had (by name, by nationality, by genre for the pieces) to adapt them to the established format.
+> - At least one text filter and one filter by list element.